Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

+At a higher abstraction level, the problem we are trying to solve matches some of the principles of collaborative engineering~\cite{lu2007scientific, zhang2008exploring}, which, while providing interesting insights, do not offer a mathematical theory and a scalable computational framework to deal with hierarchical, multi-objective design problems.

-In conclusion, to the best of the authors' knowledge, the existing design frameworks for mobility systems have a fixed problem-specific structure, and therefore do not permit to rigorously design the mobility infrastructure in a modular and compositional manner.
-Moreover, previous works neither capture important aspects of future mobility systems, such as the interactions among different transportation modes, nor specific design parameters of novel mobility solutions, as for instance the level of autonomy of \glspl{abk:av}.
+In conclusion, to the best of the authors' knowledge, the existing design frameworks for mobility systems have a fixed problem-specific structure, and therefore do not permit to \emph{co-design} the mobility infrastructure in a modular and compositional manner.
+Moreover, previous works neither capture important aspects of future mobility systems, such as the interactions among different transportation modes, nor specific design parameters of novel mobility solutions, as for instance the level of autonomy and the serviced network of \glspl{abk:av}, in a computationally tractable and compositional way.